ShmoogleOsukami/BlockExplorer/README.md

     */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
     */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1

-### Wallet

-The wallet must be running with at least the following flags:

-    -daemon -txindex

-Or set the following in your gridcoinresearch.conf file:

-	daemon=1
-	txindex=1

 ### Known Issues